Learn music theory with Sonid

 Construction and Definition

 Musically, the half-diminished seventh is constructed by stacking a minor third, a diminished fifth, and a minor seventh on top of the root.
 In the key of C, a C half-diminished chord (Cm7♭5) contains the notes C–E♭–G♭–B♭.
 The critical theoretical element is the combination of the minor third and the diminished fifth, which creates a diminished triad foundation, topped with a minor seventh.
-This specific combination distinguishes it from the fully diminished seventh chord (which has a double-flatted seventh) and the minor seventh chord (which has a perfect fifth).
+This specific combination distinguishes it from the fully diminished seventh chord (which has a double-flatted seventh) and the chord (which has a ).

 The chord is intrinsically linked to the Locrian mode, the seventh mode of the major scale.
 Specifically, the notes of a half-diminished chord correspond to the 1st, 3rd, 5th, and 7th degrees of the Locrian mode.
 This connection gives the chord its characteristic "flat five" sound, which is often described as unstable or "wrong" in traditional major contexts but perfectly resolved in minor key harmony.
 The tritone formed between the root and the flattened fifth (e.g., C and G♭) is the defining dissonance of the chord.
 Unlike the dominant seventh chord, where the tritone exists between the third and seventh, the half-diminished chord embeds this tension between the root and the fifth, creating a unique pull that seeks resolution to the tonic minor.